opendocsg/slw-judgments-backfill/2001_SGCA_62/report.md

  (1) Has the legal representative of whom complaint is made acted improperly, unreasonably or negligently?
 (2) If so, did such conduct cause the applicant to incur unnecessary costs?
 (3) If so, is it in all the circumstances just to order the legal representative to compensate the applicant for the whole or any part of the relevant costs?
 (If so, the costs to be met must be specified and, in a criminal case, the amount of the costs.)

-The tests and propositions of law laid down in that case were cited with approval by this court in **Tang Liang Hong v Lee Kuan Yew** [1998] 1 SLR 97 , and it is not necessary to repeat them here.
+The tests and propositions of law laid down in that case were cited with approval by this court in **Tang Liang Hong v Lee Kuan Yew** <span class="citation">[1998] 1 SLR 97</span> , and it is not necessary to repeat them here.

 The question here is whether Mr Ponniah and Mr Wong can be said to have acted improperly, unreasonably and negligently in advising Mdm Ho to claim against WLAW and RHB and also in acting for her in pursuing the claim.
 It is submitted on their behalf that their actions in so advising Mdm Ho and acting for her in pursuing her claim against WLAW and RHB were not improper, unreasonable or negligent.
 Mdm Ho had a prima facie case against Ms Lim for breach of trust or for the imposition of a constructive trust.
 Since WLAW and RHB both knew about the agreement between Mdm Ho and Ms Lim, and in view of what was provided in the security documents executed by Ms Lim and RHB, it is contended that there was also a prima facie case against them and as such it could not be said that